Mallick17/Linux-Guide/README.md

 ## **4. Unmount the Partition**

-When you're done using the partition, unmount it using the `umount` command:
+When we're done using the partition, unmount it using the `umount` command:

 ```bash
 ubuntu@ip-172-31-3-50:~$ sudo umount /home/ubuntu/mydrive